christian-vigh-phpclasses/PdfToText/README.md

 This property is set to *true* if the Pdf file is password-protected.

+### MaxSelectedPages ###

+Maximum number of pages to be selected.
+The default is the value 0, meaning that all pages will be selected for output.

+A value of 1 will extract the contents of the first page only, which can be useful if your PDF file is large and you're only interested by the contents of the first page.

+When this number is negative, selection starts from the end of the file : -1 means "extract the last page", -2 means "extract the last two pages", and so on.

 ### MemoryUsage, MemoryPeakUsage ###

 Report the memory (peak) used by the *Load()* method.